Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Tractable Cases: Practical Pool Structures

-A special case of Structure \ref{assump:one-pool} is when there are no nurse float pools.
-Mathematically, this is equivalent to assigning all units to one single pool with no pool nurses.
-We hence call it Structure [0] as there is zero pool nurse.
+A special case of {Structure \ref{assump:one-pool}} is when there are no nurse float pools.
+Mathematically, this is equivalent to assigning all units to a pool with no nurses.
+We hence call it {Structure 0} as there is zero pool nurse.
 Under this structure, $y^{\tinyl}_1 = y^{\tinyu}_1 = 0$ and accordingly $g_1(y^{\tinyl}_1) = 0$.
-A MILP reformulation of (DRNS) under Structure [0] follows from Proposition \ref{prop:one-pool-ref}:
+A MILP reformulation of (DRNS) under {Structure 0} follows from Proposition \ref{prop:one-pool-ref}: { }

-We notice that, whenever $y^{\tinyl}_1 = 0$, any feasible nurse staffing levels under Structure [0] are also feasible to (DRNS) under Structure \ref{assump:one-pool}.
-It then follows that $Z^{\star}_{[1]} \leq Z^{\star}_{[0]}$.
-In addition, as Structure \ref{assump:one-pool} provides the most operational flexibility and Structure [0] has zero flexibility, we may interpret the difference $Z^{\star}_{[0]} - Z^{\star}_{[1]}$ as the (maximum) value of operational flexibility.
+We notice that, whenever $y^{\tinyl}_1 = 0$, any feasible nurse staffing levels under {Structure 0} are also feasible to (DRNS) under {Structure \ref{assump:one-pool}}.
+It then follows that {$Z^{\star}_{1} \leq Z^{\star}_{0}$}.
+In addition, since {Structure \ref{assump:one-pool}} provides the most operational flexibility and {Structure 0} has zero flexibility, we interpret the difference {$Z^{\star}_{0} - Z^{\star}_{1}$} as the (maximum) value of operational flexibility.